neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 7 - Cleanup/README.md

 # Lab 7 - Cleanup
 You can keep the resources you've deployed in these labs running as long as you like.
-Eventually the credits in your account will be exhausted and they'll be automatically shutdown.
+If you used a free trial, eventually the credits in your account will be exhausted and they'll be automatically shutdown.
 Alternatively, you can delete them by following these instructions.

 ## Delete AuraDB Professional Database
-To delete the AuraDB Professional database, login to the console [here](https://console.neo4j.io/) and select delete database.
+If you deployed a SaaS instance you can delete it by logging into the console [here](https://console.neo4j.io/).
+Then select delete database.

 ## Delete Deployment Manager Resources
-Using Deployment Manager, we deployed a Neo4j cluster.
-To delete it, run the following command in Cloud Shell.
+If you deployed from the CLI using Deployment Manager, follow these instructions.
+Run the following command in Cloud Shell.
 You can open your Cloud Shell from the Google Cloud console [here](https://console.cloud.google.com/).

     gcloud deployment-manager deployments delete neo4j